SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 - This access limitation will be a breaking change for the existing "Machine Learning Manager" user group.

-- Those users who are currently part of "Machine Learning Manager" group and needs code execution access will need to be a part of higher privileged group, i.e. "Machine Learning Admin".
+- Those users who are currently in the "Machine Learning Manager" group and need code execution access must be accordingly added to a higher privileged group, for example, "Machine Learning Admin".